Design an outreach plan that motivates people to take action for the planet.

-3. Identify deterrents & motivators: using the force field analysis to determine what’s preventing action and which mix of motivators to leverage.
+3. Identify deterrents & motivators: use the force field analysis to determine what’s preventing action and which mix of motivators to leverage.

-4. Convert motivators into compelling messages: using an advertising framework makes messages stronger and more focused on the ultimate goal.
+4. Convert motivators into compelling messages: use an advertising framework makes messages stronger and more focused on the ultimate goal.

-5. Choose outreach methods that work best: getting your messages to the right audience at the right time and the right place.
+5. Choose outreach methods that work best: get your messages to the right audience at the right time and the right place.